OceanGlidersCommunity/DepthAverageCurrents_SOP/sections/DACs_rtqc.md

 ## Required Metadata and Real Time Data Processing

-Please read the requirments relevant for the [OceanGliders Format 1.0](https://github.com/OceanGlidersCommunity/OG-format-user-manual) before deploying your glider.
+Please read the requirements relevant for the [OceanGliders Format 1.0](https://github.com/OceanGlidersCommunity/OG-format-user-manual) before deploying your glider.

 - Set Angle of Attack parameters for slocum?